Cookie Settings

 Zimbabwe Budget Safari Tours

 Zimbabwe flies a little under the radar when it comes to the safari circuit.
 It has an extraordinary array of parks and other attractions, but they’re nowhere near as well-known nor as crowded as similar places in the region.
-Hwange, Mana Pools, Matobo and Gonarezhou National Parks are just the start when it comes to Zimbabwe’s world-class parks.
-And despite not seeing the same numbers of safari visitors as in other countries, Zimbabwe has excellent tourist infrastructure and plenty of opportunities for a cheaper or budget safari.
-In particular, it has lots of campsites spread across the country and inside many of the national parks.
+Hwange, Mana Pools, Matusadona and Gonarezhou National Parks are just the start when it comes to Zimbabwe’s world-class wildlife destinations.
+And despite attracting fewer visitors than most other safari countries, Zimbabwe has an excellent tourist infrastructure and offers plenty of opportunities for a cheaper or budget safari.
+In particular, a lot of campsites are spread across the country and can be found inside many national parks.

 Selected filters: